tresonance/IBRA_MATHS_API/README.md

 	source run.sh save

-It will save the new generated scene, which lies inside shared directory called media (shared directory between host and docker, because here MANIM runs his script inside docker)
+It will save the new generated scene, which lies inside shared directory called media (shared directory between host and docker, because here MANIM runs his script inside docker) into DiskE and at the same time export the DiskE path (Exemple export VOLUME_VIDEOS_PHYSICS_PATH=/Volumes/DiskE/VIDEOS-Tle-Physics-mp4/dynamic/) into ~/.bashrc file (because if we export simply, the variable will be lost after)

+So, while running c++, it will load dynamically all mp4 files  from thate expoted variable.
+No need to set manually , mp4 files names (as in old days)
 ```

 ```